robpegurri/ns3-rt/README.md

 ## Key Features

 - **Deterministic Wireless Channel Simulations** using the GPU-accelerated RT module in Sionna.
+Even if Sionna has native support for GPUs via TensorFlow, it can also run on CPU only.
-- **Fully Customizable Scenario in Sionna** with the possibility of chosing object meshes, materials (more details about scenes [available here](https://nvlabs.github.io/sionna/api/rt.html)) and antennas.
+- **Fully Customizable Scenario in Sionna RT** with the possibility of chosing object meshes, materials (more details about scenes [available here](https://nvlabs.github.io/sionna/api/rt.html)) and antennas.
-- **Seamless Mobility Syncronization** between ns-3 Nodes and their correspondent mesh in Sionna.
+- **Seamless Mobility Syncronization** between ns-3 Nodes and their correspondent mesh in Sionna RT.
-- **Possibility to run Sionna and ns-3 on two different machines** for example with Sionna in a GPU-powered server farm to reduce computation times
+- **Possibility to run Sionna RT and ns-3 on two different machines** for example with Sionna RT in a GPU-powered server farm to reduce computation times.

 ## Installation